Galaxy S20 FE: Your ultimate guide | CNN Underscored

 In a nutshell, the Galaxy S20 Fan Edition is a value-centric device.

 Both the Galaxy S20 FE and the Galaxy S20 FE UW are up for preorder right now and will launch on October 2.
 They cost $699 and $749, respectively.
-Those who preorder by October 1 can score a $70 credit to Samsung.com and you can trade-in devices to save on the S20 FE.
-Select devices will be eligible for up to a $450 credit which brings the cost of the S20 FE to just $249.99.
+Those who preorder by October 1 can score a $70 credit to Samsung.com, and you can trade in devices to save on the S20 FE.
+Select devices will be eligible for up to a $450 credit, which brings the cost of the S20 FE to just $249.99.

 We’ll be back before October 2 with our full thoughts on the Galaxy S20 Fan Edition.